MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-develop-flow.md

 > [!NOTE]
 > When you conduct tests in the **Chat** box, you automatically save chat history.
 For batch runs, you must include chat history within the batch run dataset.
 If there's no chat history available, set the `chat_history` to an empty list `[]` within the batch run dataset.

 To retrieve past interactions, reference `chat_history` in your prompts.
-You can then reference previous inputs and outputs to create contextually relevant responses.
+You can then refer to previous inputs and outputs to create contextually relevant responses.
 Incorporating chat history into your prompts is essential for creating context-aware and engaging chatbot responses.

 You can use the Jinja language [for-loop](https://jinja.palletsprojects.com/en/3.1.x/templates/#for) grammar to display a list of inputs and outputs from `chat_history`.